 We found 4 internists who accept MyBlue Bronze 1601 near Clermont, FL.

-Dr. Angela Okolie specializes in general internal medicine and practices in Clermont, FL.
-She is affiliated with Orlando Health.
-Dr. Okolie attended Kwame Nkrumah University of Science and Technology for medical school and subsequently trained at Harlem Hospital Center for residency.
-She is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Angela Okolie's area of specialization is general internal medicine.
+Dr. Okolie is professionally affiliated with Orlando Health.
+She attended Kwame Nkrumah University of Science and Technology for medical school and subsequently trained at Harlem Hospital Center for residency.
+She takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments

 Medicare Patient Ethnicity